Yudhishthira: Marriages

 In the Mahabharata, Yudhishthira is recorded as having two wives.
-His most well-known union is with Draupadi, the princess of Panchala, whom he shares with his four brothers, that binds the Pandavas together in a unique marital arrangement.
+His most well-known union is with Draupadi, the princess of Panchala.
+Yudhishthira shares Draupadi with his four brothers in a unique marital arrangement.
 Additionally, Yudhishthira is married to Devika, who is only mentioned once in the entire epic.

 During their exile, as recounted in the Adi Parva, the Pandavas grew restless in Ekachakra.
 Kunti suggested they move to Panchala.
 On their journey, they met the sage Vyasa, who narrated how the Panchala princess, Draupadi, born from a fire ritual and not a womb, was fated to have five husbands due to a past-life boon from Shiva.
 Disguised as brahmins, they then joined a caravan and lodged with a potter, begging for food.
 King Drupada had organized a svayamvara for Draupadi, setting a challenge: string a formidable bow and hit a target.
 Many barons, including Duryodhana, failed, but Arjuna, rising from the brahmins, succeeded, winning Draupadi’s garland.
-Yudhishthira and the twins left early, though all five brothers loved her.
+Yudhishthira and the twins left early to prevent their identities from being discovered.
 Returning to Kunti, they playfully called Draupadi their "alms," prompting her unintended command to share her.
 Horrified but resolute, Kunti stood firm.
 Yudhishthira offered Draupadi to Arjuna, but Arjuna deferred to the eldest.
 Mindful of Vyasa’s tale and their shared affection, Yudhishthira agreed to Kunti’s proposal.
 With Vyasa's persuasion, the Pandavas wed Draupadi, after gaining permission from Drupada, who was hesitant to allow.